oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 The command has few options compared to other author commands and only requires specifying `--name` and `--output` for the ComponentDefinition and output markdown directory, respectively.

 Here is an example of the generated markdown for the component `OSCO` in the ComponentDefinition file.
-Note that this file will be under the subdirectory `OSCO` of the specified output directory - and any other DefinedComponents will have corresponding subdirectories level with the `OSCO` one.
+Note that this file will be under the subdirectory `OSCO/source_name` of the specified output directory - and any other DefinedComponents will have corresponding subdirectories level with the `OSCO` one.
+Here `source_name` refers to the name of the profile or catalog in the ComponentDefinition that is the source for this control.
+The control markdown files are written into directories split by both component name and source name.
+If the source refers to a general uri and not a named profile or catalog in the trestle directory, then names such as `source_001` and `source_002` are assigned.
+The actual source title can be found in the yaml header of any of the control markdown files.

 <details>
 <summary>Example of control markdown after `component-generate`</summary>